Zahid-Hasan-Jony/Arduino-Project-code/README.md

 # Arduino-Project-code
 All the arduino project codes are here which are done by me.

 If you are going to interface different sensors with arduino then you can follow this section to find necessary codes.
+Use required arduino libray file from **libraries** folder.

 1. First install arduino IDE link: https://www.arduino.cc/en/Main/Software